-With regards to the business and performance, the Company continues delivering good financial results despite a challenging year in terms of new premium for the all Luxembourg market.
-The profit is the result of the increase of the technical provisions combined with the different actions related to cost efficiency.
-The increase of the technical provisions is due to the strong market performance combined with a good net sales result on the core markets.
+With regards to the business and performance, the Company maintained strong financial results, with sales increasing compared to the previous year, supported by a favourable economic environment.
+The profit is the result of the increase of the technical provisions combined with the different actions related to cost efficiency and investments in efficient processes.
+The increase of the technical provisions is due to the strong market performance combined with a strong net sales result on the core markets.

-The Company reported a profit of EUR 13,620,156 in 2023 (compared to a profit of EUR 16,870,168 in 2022).
+The Company reported a profit of EUR 16,421,956 in 2023 (compared to a profit of EUR 13,620,156 in 2023).